Konayukiw/statflex/README.md

 > /s nh [Player] - Shows their Name History (Not working if they have hidden their name history.)

-> /s skin [PLayer] - Downloads their Skin.
+> /s skin [Player] - §7Download their skin locally.

-> /s dir [PATH] - Sets a folder which skins will be saved into.
+> /s dir [PATH] - Sets a folder which skins will be saved into. .minecraft/downloads is the default directory.

 > /s secure - Toggles secure connections.
 > | This should be disabled if you have errors while getting stats.
 Usually, disabling this is not recommended as it may endanger your connection security by trusting all certifications.